deploythefleet/arduino_ble_provisioning/README.md

 ## Why IDF and not Arduino IDE or PlatformIO
 This project uses the ESP-IDF directly and is the recommended way of doing a project like this.
-Without going into too much detail this is not supported out-of-the-box in the standard Arduino IDE and, while possible, is [not recommended](https://docs.espressif.com/projects/arduino-esp32/en/latest/faq.html#how-to-modify-an-sdkconfig-option-in-arduino) because it requires changes to the sdkconfig file.
+This is not supported out-of-the-box in the standard Arduino IDE and, while possible, is [not recommended](https://docs.espressif.com/projects/arduino-esp32/en/latest/faq.html#how-to-modify-an-sdkconfig-option-in-arduino) because it requires changes to the sdkconfig file.
 It _can_ be done in PlatformIO but, again, when using the Arduino library it is non-trivial.
 It's actually super simple to use